partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```

 The query will output one tuple for each employee.
 When it outputs the
-Bob Smith tuple, the `e.title` will evaluate to `MISSING` and then
+Bob Smith tuple, the `e.title` will evaluate to `NULL` and then
-the output tuple will not even have an `outputTitle` attribute.
+the output tuple will not have an `outputTitle` attribute.

 ```{include=tutorial/code/q9.output}
 ```